gentutu/zenmon/readme.md

 ---
 ### Issues
-* This piece of software contains only features, except for the odd behaviour I am getting across different motherboards from Asus and Gigabyte. `k10temp` *might* not expose the required SVI2 data, in which case use replace it with `zenpower`
+* This piece of software contains only features, except for the odd behaviour I am getting across different motherboards from Asus and Gigabyte. `k10temp` *might* not expose the required SVI2 data, in which case replace it with `zenpower`

 ---
 ### Limitations